1. Home

 Runoff Flow Type

-This entry represents the slope of the flow segment line on the selected terrain surface.
+The Slope (ft/ft) editable entry represents the slope of the flow segment line on the selected terrain surface.
 This entry accepts only positive, non-zero floating numbers with four-digit decimal precision.
-Note that this entry is read-only when the Maintain total flow length (adjacent segments will automatically adjust their lengths) checkbox is checked.
+The user can click the adjacent [Recalc] button to recompute the segment slope for the defined flow length and elevation terrain surface.

 Runoff Flow TypeEntry Type